Families hide their wealth to avoid care home costs

 "We have a local councillor in the village who knows my parents, knows that they've always lived in the property and that the property has been sold and they had been in it for fifty years.

-"And the council still didn't pick up that they derived any benefit from the sale of that property?"'Do the right thing'
+"And the council still didn't pick up that they derived any benefit from the sale of that property?"

 The lack of uniformity in the local authorities' approach to the issue has been criticised by financial advisers.